X

 Tarun Chugh

 And I think that has been the significant needle mover in terms of product mix.
 We expect the trajectory of term to only increase from here on and that should impact our VNB margins only positively.
 As you know, term, while maybe a little lower ticket size, if you are able to sell more of core term then it is only what helpful to the VNB margins.
-So that’s what is moving.
+So directionally that’s what is moving.
 Vipin, if you’d like to add anything, do so.

 Vipin Bansal

-No, I think Tarun that sums up fresh to be more specific, the margin expansion that we are talking about and this is, you know, after accounting for the GSE impact that we had called out.
-I think as we had said earlier, it’s a Combination of our channel product mix, the way we are able to manage the kind of products we are offering and we do apply some agility there.
-Obviously the cost effort that we have taken, that is contributing about 150 rupees to the margin.
-So while all of that is there in terms of product mix, we have always maintained that we would want to have a PAR at about 25% plus minus annuity plus non past savings.
+Prayesh, to be more specific, the margin expansion that we are talking about, and this is, you know, after accounting for the GAC impact that we had called out.
+I think, as we had said earlier, it’s a combination of our channel product mix, the way we are able to manage the kind of products we are offering and we do apply some agility there.
+Obviously, the cost effort that we have taken that is contributing about 150 bps to the margin.
+So while all of that is there.
+In terms of product mix, we have always maintained that we would want to have a par at about 25% plus minus, annuity plus, non-par savings again in the 25% to 30% range.
+Term we would aspire to be 10% plus, and ULIP will be about 40%.
+I think that’s the mix, that’s the stable mix we would want to be operating at.
+I hope that answers your question.

 Ganesh Mohan